-As an upholsterer, you can specialize in different areas of expertise such as automotive upholstery, commercial upholstery, and residential and industrial upholstery.
-Each of these fields has its own perks, from upholstering high-end vehicles to designing and manufacturing stunning new upholstered furniture for up-market hotels and restaurants.
+As an upholsterer, you can specialize in different areas of expertise, such as automotive upholstery, commercial upholstery, and residential and industrial upholstery.
+Each field has its own perks, from upholstering high-end vehicles to designing and manufacturing stunning new upholstered furniture for up-market hotels and restaurants.

 The upholstery trade is anything but boring!